 I wanted to go back to my Berber roots and be more creative in design and weaving, to produce imaginative designs and nurture the tradition of these fine, artistic, bohemian textiles and rugs.

-The idea behind Atlas Weavers was to share this art and its abstract meaning with the world, helping to preserve the Berber heritage and ancient weaving skills of the indigenous Moroccan tribes.
-Creating jobs, reinvesting in the local community and supporting the development of thriving artisan weaving communities by protecting the environment in which they live and work allows our families to flourish in the future.
-As a Moroccan American and Berber, I am committed to reducing illiteracy in my community.
-We provide a school and teachers so weavers’ children can learn to read and write and in this way work towards eliminating poverty in the Atlas Mountain communities.
-Every commission brings me closer to this dream.
+Atlas Weavers shares this artistic abstract meaning with the world, helping to preserve the Berber heritage and ancient weaving skills.
+Creating jobs and supporting the development of thriving artisan weaving communities by protecting the environment in which they live and work allows our families to flourish in the future.

 Atlas Weavers is a fair trade project.

-We offer various designs and sizes in our online shop as well as custom orders with bespoke designs to any dimension.
+We offer various designs and sizes in our online shop and custom orders with bespoke designs to any dimension.
 We work closely with interior designers and rug retailers to ensure optimum quality and customer service.

-Atlas Weavers is committed to delivering beautiful, long lasting textiles.
+Atlas Weavers is committed to delivering beautiful, long lasting Moroccan rugs & textiles.
 By doing so, we are passing our tradition to your home.